poppyjones/AutoTub/README.md

 ### Temperature

-To set up the temperature sensor and whatnot follow [these](<https://learn.adafruit.com/adafruit-max31856-thermocouple-amplifier>) instructions, skipping the section "Wiring and testing".
-Remember to enable **SPI** on the Pi, skip the example code and use hellotemp.py to check that is is working.
-We followed their example and used **GPIO 5**, so do remember to modify code if this changes.
+To set up the temperature sensor and whatnot follow [these](<https://bigl.es/ds18b20-temperature-sensor-with-python-raspberry-pi/>) instructions.

 ### Relay board